JOTAN-0655/RPi-Zero-VVVF/README.md

 ## SD card
 Now, you need to have some SD card which has more than 2GB.<br>
-Also SD card needs to be formated with FAT32.<br>
+Also the SD card needs to be formated with FAT32.<br>
 <br>

 ## Install